alanshaw/gruntend/README.md

 	grunt watch

-Project build settings are configured in the usual `grunt.js` file.
+Project build settings are configured in the usual `Gruntfile.js`.

 HTML5 Boilerplate diff